blanctechnologies/MemFace/README.md

 Implementation of <a href="https://arxiv.org/abs/2212.05005v2">MemFace</a> in Pytorch.
 MemFace achieves SOTA on the task of Lips Synchronization and Talking Face generation.

+## Dataset
+I used about 7 hours of AVSpeech dataset for Audio2Expression.

 ## Citations
 ```bibtex
 @article{tang2022memories,